 As for Gabrielle, I've lost count of how many times I've tried to explain to String that Moffet was out of his mind.
-He woulda killed Gabrielle whether she and String were seeing each other, or not.
+He woulda killed Gabrielle whether she and String were lovers or not—if he even knew that they were lovers.
 Come to think of it, I've probably said that to String at least as many times as he's tried to tell me Gabrielle's death wasn't my fault.
 Guess I'm tryin' to tell him that her death wasn't his fault, either.
 The problem is, neither one of us has been listening to the other—I haven't been listening to String, and I sure as hell know he's not listenin' to me.
-But, for whatever reason, String refuses to let go of these ghosts he's carrying...and I can already tell how much it's hurtin' Caitlin.
-I mean, I hate to admit it, but I've grown to love that little gal like she was my own daughter...and I'm not sure who String's attitude hurts more...Caitlin, or me.
+But, for whatever reason, String refuses to let go of these ghosts he's carrying, and I can already tell how much it's hurtin' Caitlin.
+I mean, I hate to admit it, but I've grown to love that little gal like she was my own daughter, and I'm not sure who String's attitude hurts more—Caitlin, or me.

 Then, after we'd rescued String and were chasing down Horn, Caitlin said something else that got me thinking.